Sora8d/chat-app-api/users_api/notes.md

 Notes
-    - Test coverage of users_service_test is 68%
+    - Test coverage of users_service_test is 68%, it is now deprecated in favor of the test_client, but the coverage remains the same.
     - Once the oauth api has begun developing, integrate authentication.
-    - Various functions of the service return stuff thats not being sent back to the client, fix that.
-And one of the protoc functions (createUser) exepcts an userprofile that at the end im not going to give
-    - Need to set up the metadata
+    - Need to set up the metadata.